 Reporting to parents takes place through informal discussions, face to face contact at twice yearly Parents Evenings where parents are invited into school to discuss their child's achievements, interests and experiences, and also annually through a written report.
+Parents are also invited to a yearly 'Showcase' in school where the Nursery and Reception children can 'show off' their learning.
 Regular monitoring and evaluation of the curriculum takes place involving the class teachers and nursery nurses from Nursery and Reception.